Best AI Video Clipping Tools in 2026

 - Just want a free editor and don't mind manual work?
 CapCut.

 Ready to see what Katto does with your content?
-Start free with 2 videos a month, no credit card, or dig into the detailed head-to-head comparisons first.
+Start free with 2 videos a month, no credit card.

 Ready to turn your videos into viral clips?